 Who doesn’t love teaching Spanish songs in class?
 Music sticks in our minds, uses repetitive language, and makes us fall in love with culture.
 For a long time, I used authentic songs badly.
 I wanted to do more, but because my class was textbook and grammar-centered, I felt like I had little time.
 I didn’t know how to maximize the lyrics, or make them comprehensible.
-Martina Bex, Kristy Placido, and Mis Clases Locas have helped tremendously in knowing how and why to teach with music.
+Martina Bex, Kristy Placido, and Mis Clases Locas have helped tremendously in knowing how and why to teach with music, and eventually I wrote a post about what I wish I’d known about teaching with authentic music as a new teacher.
 These authentic songs are a jackpot of culture, fun, and learning.
 We just need to know which ones to pick and what to do with them.

 After throwing out my textbook, I started seriously looking for content– good, comprehensible, compelling content.
 I’m a big believer in patterning, so for my first year songs I am looking for lots of present tense, high-frequency verbs.
 For a few of the following Spanish songs, only the chorus would be really helpful and comprehensible, and that’s all I focus on.
 For some, the whole song is useful.
 Just a few have to do more with culture than language, and are better used accordingly (think MovieTalk, for example).

 I have arranged these by my tentative Spanish I units, so you can see the themes and structures I was looking for in the songs.
 I have included some essential questions and ideas for input just in case it’s helpful to know what the songs might connect to.
 I tried to do a mix of currently popular and enduring classics.
 If I missed anything essential, let me know in the comments!
 Also, several of the songs are Christian and may not be relevant for many of you.
 This post is still kind of a work in progress.

 Who is here?
 Why learn Spanish?
 How do I get what I need in class, in the TL?